data-preservation-programs/singularity/docs/en/cli-reference/storage/create/sftp.md

       Only PEM encrypted key files (old OpenSSH format) are supported.
 Encrypted keys in the new OpenSSH format can't be used.

+   --pubkey
+      SSH public certificate for public certificate based authentication.
+      Set this if you have a signed certificate you want to use for authentication.
+      If specified will override pubkey_file.

    --pubkey-file
       Optional path to public key file.